foundryvtt/pf2e/README.md

 This is the initial alpha release of the Pathfinder Second Edition system.

 Patch Notes:
+v0.348:
+*  Fixed spell tags to accurately display details about the spell
+*  Added the ability to modify the area of a spell
+*  Added the font Pathfinder2eActions.ttf (thanks u/baughberick (https://www.reddit.com/user/baughberick/))

 v0.346:
 *  Added Weapons SRD compendium pack (Thanks Overdox!)